Overcoming the Fear of Losing Your Job to Get Addiction Treatment

 Do you believe you need to get addiction treatment to overcome a dependence on alcohol, illegal drugs, or prescription painkillers?
 If so, we want to encourage you to get the help you need.

 Want to take the first brave step in recovery?
-We can answer any questions you may have about going to rehab and keeping your job.
-Ready to get help now?
-We are here.
+We can answer any questions you may have about how to tell your boss you’re going to rehab.
+Ready to get help now.